 Digiteum design and engineering teams have hands-on experience in the clean energy sector and a vast portfolio with high-load web platforms, IoT and big data analytics projects.

 We have been working on a large IoT platform for power consumption management, storage and solar integration for an award-winning US startup for over 2 years.
-Over the course of the project, our engineers and data scientists implemented a range of middleware, software, infrastructure and big data solutions and helped the client enter the market as an Innovator of the Year* and be featured among Clean Tech Entrepreneurs*.
+Throughout the project, our engineers and data scientists implemented a range of middleware, software, infrastructure, and big data solutions and helped the client enter the market as an Innovator of the Year* and be featured among Clean Tech Entrepreneurs*.

 We now have all reasons to believe that the next decade will be hot for the technology providers who build software for renewable energy companies and the energy sector in general.

 This post was originally published on November 17, 2021 and updated on September 18, 2023.